Stevearino42/trimui-smart-pro-replacements/README.md

 # Optional Replacements
 ## Icons
-The Burst!
-Centered icon set renamed for TrimUI OS 1.1.0
+Various icon sets renamed properly for use with TrimUI OS 1.1.0